union-imgcross icon

 Contractors vs. Full-Time Employees

 Under the Federal Labor Law in Mexico, each individual must enter into a contract with the employer.
 All these contracts must be in writing.
-The concept of Employment-At-Will does not exist in Mexico, and once a hire has been made, there must be a legitimate reason for termination of the given contract.
+The concept of Employment-At-Will does not exist in Mexico, and once a hire has been made, there must be a legitimate reason for the termination of the given contract.
 If a requisite reason is not provided, employers are required to suitably compensate employees as per the provisions of the Federal Labor Law.

 It is important to note here that the Federal Labor Law assumes that employment will be indefinite by default.
 If the parties decide that employment is for a definite term, this must be noted in the employment contract.
 Similarly, if the employee is hired on probation, the initial probationary period must be noted in the contract.
 The parties involved may also agree that the nature of work is discontinuous and not continuous, for example, working only on certain days of the week or for a limited number of hours.